PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 After the program finishes, go to the Switch Home to idle.

-### Max Sandwiches:
+### Num Sandwiches:

-How many Great Peanut Butter Sandwiches you can make before running out of ingredients.
+How many Great Peanut Butter Sandwiches the program can make.
+Set **Num Sandwiches** to avoid running out of ingredients and avoid Pokémon in the egg fetching party from leveling up due to sandwich exp.

 ### Game Language: